jyoti-prokash/jyoti-prokash/README.md

 </div>

 ###
-- 🔭 I’m currently working on Bisto Boss a Restaurent website,
+- 🔭 I’m currently working on Bistro Boss a Restaurent website,
 - 🌱 I’m currently learning Nodejs,MongoDB
 - ⚡ Fun fact: **Did you know?
 I initially started with frontend development, but now I'm enjoying exploring backend technologies like Node.js and MongoDB!
 It feels amazing to build full-stack applications from scratch. 😃**
 - 📫 How to reach me: 📧jyotiprokash2000@gmail.com